Fundraising & community events

-MPI has developed a tool—Where Do I Fit?—to help you work out where your food activity fits within the Food Act 2014 rules.
+MPI has developed a tool—My food rules—to help you work out where your food activity fits within the Food Act 2014 rules.
 By answering a series of questions you can find out what you'll need to do to comply with the Act.

 Other related rules under the Act

 A ‘good Samaritan’ clause has been added to the Act to protect people who donate food that is safe at the time of donation, and meets any food composition, labelling and other suitability requirements that may apply to the food.
 For example, food donated to a food bank.